UbiquityRobotics/learn/doing_more/lidar_navigation.md

     - A large green arrow will appear and you have to drag mouse so the arrow points the same angle as the robot is facing.
     - Release the mouse button and then the robot will have a very good estimate of it's pose

-# Define A Target Pose As A Goal So The Robot Will Go There
+## Define A Target Pose As A Navigation Goal

 Here is the really fun part, assuming all the other things are working.
 This is where you tell the robot to move to places in the map.
 Because we are using the simple move_basic planner be sure the path is clear to the destination.